Dark Chocolate Nutrition

 Dark chocolate should always be brought to room temperature - a cold bar becomes brittle and unappealing.

-when you are buying chocolate bars be certain they contain at least 70 percent cacao (cocoa) to be considered a healthy.
+When purchasing dark chocolate be certain it contains at least 70 percent cacao (cocoa).
 Anything less than this will not provide the same health benefits, in fact quite the opposite.
 More and more chocolate companies such as Hershey are now producing dark chocolate bars that are readily available at the local supermarket.
 It just makes sense to pick up that dark chocolate bar instead of the sugary milk chocolate version.

 Dark Chocolate Recipes

 Here is a recipe for homemade hot chocolate made with healthy ingredients.
 I hope you will try it, its one of my favorites.